4D Segmentation Algorithm with application to 3D+time Image Segmentation: Introduction

 In this paper, we introduce a generalization of the classical SUBSURF model.
 This generalization is due to the fact that in real applications where the object intended to be segmented possesses internal structures or edges, it is usually challenging to obtain optimal results using the classical SUBSURF segmentation approach.
 The reason is that this approach works with edge information throughout the segmentation process.
 Hence, edges within the internal structures in an object of interest are also respected during segmentation.
 To overcome the effect of the internal structures or edges, we introduced thresholding of image intensity values within a ball of appropriate radius around the object center.
 This local thresholding serves to eliminate the internal structures or edges.
 Additionally, we combined the information obtained from thresholding and original image intensities to get an accurate final segmentation result.
-Unlike the works in \cite{kmikula, mprs, app4, msarti, app2, app22}, at each segmentation step, the values of the segmentation function are rescaled to interval $[0,1]$.
-Finally, considering that the computation task involving 4D microscopy images requires solving a linear system with several billion unknowns, we developed an efficient parallel implementation of the method for the generalized model in the case of 4D images.\\
+Unlike the works in \cite{kmikula, msarti, app2}, on the numerical approximation of the subjective surface method, we utilized the rescaling of values of the segmentation function at each segmentation step to the interval [0,1], which makes the final decision on segmentation contour much easier and automatic.
+The computation task involving 4D microscopy images requires solving a linear system with several billion unknowns.
+This 4D high-scale computing problem requires over 1000 GB of memory and may not be possible to be solved on a serial machine without parallel implementation utilizing the MPI.
+Thus, we developed the parallelization of the 4D numerical method, which was not done anywhere before, and showed its properties like unconditional stability and experimental order of convergence.
+Finally, we developed an efficient parallel implementation of the method for the generalized model in the case of 4D images.\\

 The remaining part of this work is organized as follows: Section $2$ provides an overview of the SUBSURF method and some numerical examples of the application of the SUBSURF segmentation method to artificial and real data.
 Section $3$ contains the details of the proposed generalization of the classical method.
 It contains the studied model combining thresholded image information and original image data, the numerical scheme for solving the model, the stability of the numerical scheme, experimental order of convergence, an overview of the computer implementation, and parallel implementation using OpenMP and MPI.
 Furthermore, the application of the new segmentation algorithm to $4$D image segmentation was presented in Section $4$.
 Finally, cell tracking based on the result of the new segmentation algorithm was presented in Section $5$.